-During the first term of study, students attend weekly lectures/seminars (totalling 5 hours a week) and film screenings designed to give them a broad insight into moving image theory and culture.
+During the first term of study, students attend weekly lectures, proseminars, and seminars (totalling 5 hours a week), as well as film screenings.
+These are designed to provide a broad insight into moving image theory and culture.

-The core course is divided into two strands: Strand 1, 'Theorising Moving Images', and Strand 2, 'Topics in Film and Screen Studies'.
-Strand 2 sessions are two hours long, and frequently combine lecture and seminar format.
-Strand 1 lectures are one hour long and are accompanied by two-hour weekly seminars for deeper, student-led discussion of films and texts.
+The core course is divided into two strands: 'Theorising Moving Images' and 'Topics in Film and Screen Studies'.
+Topics in Film and Screen Studies is conducted as a proseminar; sessions are two hours long and combine lecture and seminar format.
+Theorising Moving Images is taught as a series of one-hour lectures accompanied by two-hour weekly seminars for deeper, student-led discussion of films and texts.
 Please see section 1.2, Attendance and Participation, for more on seminars.

-At the end of this term, they submit one 4,500-word essay.
+At the end of this term, students submit one 4,500-word essay.
 The essay focuses on a specific theoretical framework or critical approach.